macsy-models/.github/CONTRIBUTING.md

 Welcome!
 By visiting this page, you've taken the first step toward becoming a contributor to macsy-models!

-*macsy-models* ss an umbrella organization to centralize, organize, share models for MacSyFinder.
+*macsy-models* is an umbrella organization to centralize, organize, share models for MacSyFinder.
 The models in *macsy-models* can be easily managed using the macsydata tool (shipped with macsyfinder).

 ## What skills do I need?